 There is of course a running cost for the public access defibrillators – to replace the batteries (5 years) and the sticky pads (3 years).
 So if you would like to contribute to a revenue fund, a small donation would be much appreciated.
-Please contact Moray Finch for details of how to donate.
+Please click here to donate.

 There are now four Community First Responder Networks operating – on Iona, the Ross of Mull, Dervaig and Tobermory.
 This is thanks to residents volunteering to take on this important and valuable role.
 We are in the process of discussing with the Scottish Ambulance Service setting up a new group based in Ulva Ferry and hope that this might happen in the next few months.

 If you are interested in receiving the defibrillator training and CPR training or if you are interested in becoming a volunteer Community First Responder or would simply like to know more, please contact Moray Finch email@example.com Tel.
 01680 812905